Treadmill Test

 The Treadmill Test is done:

-- Assess overall heart health when symptoms such as chest pain, shortness of breath, or irregular heartbeats occur.
+- To assess overall heart health when symptoms such as chest pain, shortness of breath, or irregular heartbeats occur.

 - To determine if there is reduced blood flow to the heart muscles during exertion, indicative of coronary artery disease.

-- To evaluate how efficiently your heart and lungs supply oxygen to the body during physical exertion.
+- To evaluate how efficiently the heart and lungs supply oxygen to the body during physical exertion.

 - As a part of presurgical assessment to evaluate the risk of complications during surgery.